vzhd1701/csv2notion/README.md

-                        upload image as [cover] or insert it as [block] (default: block) --icon-column COLUMN  CSV column that points to emoji, URL or image file that will be used as page icon for that row --icon-column-keep    keep icon CSV column as a Notion DB column --missing-columns-action {add,ignore,fail}
+                        upload image as [cover] or insert it as [block] (default: block) --icon-column COLUMN  CSV column that points to emoji, URL or image file that will be used as page icon for that row --icon-column-keep    keep icon CSV column as a Notion DB column --default-icon ICON   Emoji, URL or image file that will be used as page icon for every row by default --missing-columns-action {add,ignore,fail}
                         if columns are present in CSV but not in Notion DB, [add] them to Notion DB, [ignore] them or [fail] (default: ignore)
   --missing-relations-action {add,ignore,fail}